 On June 23, 2020, the Company announced that it was moving forward with developing the third phase of the Whitla Wind project, which added 54 MW in late 2021 and was combined with phase 2 for a total of 151 MW.
-The project started construction in Q3 2020, and reached commercial operation on December 1, 2021, with a total capital spend for the combined phases 2 and 3 of \$252 million.
+The project started construction in Q3 2020, and reached commercial operation on December 1, 2021, with a total capital spend for the combined phases 2 and 3 of \$255 million.

-See also "Business of Capital Power - Western Canada Contracted Facilities - Whitla Wind" and "Company History - Completion of phases 2 and 3 of Whitla Wind and Execution of 15-year contract"
+See also "Business of Capital Power - Western Canada Contracted Facilities - Whitla Wind", "Company History - 2022 - Executed 10-year contract for Whitla Wind", and "Company History - Completion of phases 2 and 3 of Whitla Wind and Execution of 15-year contract".